What is PD SELF?

 Who delivers the program?

-Debra Virtanen, a health care professional and Jud Eson, a person with Parkinson’s both trained in the application of self-efficacy for Parkinson’s
+Debra Virtanen, a health care professional and Jud Eson, a person with Parkinson’s both trained in the application of self-efficacy for Parkinson’s with help from Nancy Eson, a care partner of a person with Parkinson's.

 Is there a cost?